spiral/docs/docs/en/advanced/injectors.md

 ### Creating an injector

-When we want to get a specific cache implementation based on a context.
 The injector class should implement the `Spiral\Core\Container\InjectorInterface` which provides a method called `createInjection`.
 This method is used every time a specific class is requested from the container.

-In oue example we can combine a bootloader and an injector into one instance:
+In our example we can combine a bootloader and an injector into one instance:

 ```php
 namespace App\Application\Bootloader;